 This process does not apply to complaints relating to employment by the Lake County Board of County Commissioners.
 Other procedures are available for these types of complaints.

 Lake County does not discriminate based on race, color, national origin, sex, age, disability, religion or family status in any program or service.
 Persons with questions about nondiscrimination or those needing special accommodation under the ADA or language services should contact Fred Martin at 352-343-9800.

 To file a complaint, complete the form below, or contact:

 The Lake County Board of County Commissioners offers TTY services which allow people in the deaf community who have a compatible Text to Telephone (TTY) or a Telephone Device for the Deaf (TDD) to communicate with County personnel.

 Users of the system can call (352) 253-1840 and a welcome message will display, followed by a prompt asking “How can we help?”
 The system lets those that are deaf, hard of hearing, or speech-impaired leave a text message on a phone mailbox with their questions or comments.
-The message is then received by the County’s Telecommunications Division through a TTY reading device that displays the text message, which subsequently is routed to the proper department for handling.
+The message is then received by the County’s Technical Services through a TTY reading device that displays the text message, which subsequently is routed to the proper department for handling.
 The same TTY device enables County personnel to send a response back or correspond live with the original caller.